Churchtown, Dublin: Amenities

 Churchtown has a number of shops and pubs, including a mid-size supermarket, which has one of Dublin's few kosher sales facilities.
 It was also one of Dublin's centres for the driving test with the highest pass rate in the county, the ninth highest in Ireland, at 48.31%.

 Nutgrove Shopping Centre

 Nutgrove Shopping Centre was opened in October 1984 in what was then still a rural part of Dublin.
 The site for the shopping centre was located on part of the old Lamb's Jam orchards.

 The centre included Ireland and Europe's first drive through restaurant when McDonald's opened a branch there.
-The American style experience of driving up to the window, ordering your food and driving away was a novelty at the time.
+The practice of driving up to the window, ordering your food and driving away was relatively new at the time.

 There were other firsts when Nutgrove opened, including the country's first social welfare services office was located in a shopping mall.